yclee126/ManiaBoard/README.md

 e.g. K6 LED is lit = Mode 4

-Press K7 & K8 for a while to cycle.
+Press and hold K7 & K8 to cycle.
 ```
           +----+----+
  (Arduino)|    |    |